 Please be considerate with the waiters and maids.
 Should you have any complaints about the service, please express your concerns to the program administrators right away.
 It is easier to stop problems before they develop than to correct them after they have set in.
 Only members of the group who are officially enrolled are allowed to take meals in the group's dining areas.

 No one outside the program can eat in the dining room.

 Food Allergies / Vegetarians

-Reword first 2 sentences as follows - Students with severe food allergies are asked to take into consideration that as part of our residential program, dinner is prepared by Italian chefs at Tonino's Restaurant, for the entire group.
+Students with severe food allergies are asked to take into consideration that as part of our residential program, dinner is prepared by Italian chefs at Tonino's Restaurant, for the entire group.
 Eating with the group on scheduled days is required.
 Students may cook for themselves only on Saturday and Sunday, and during the week for lunches.
 Food is typically Italian fare with a pasta dish served with every meal.
 Those with allergies to wheat, tomatoes, nuts and other common ingredients may experience difficulty at group meals.
 Special accommodations can be made only with written explanation of the allergy plus a description of the severity and consequences of allergy by a certified doctor.
 If you are on a special diet for medical reasons, are allergic to some foods, or are a vegan or vegetarian, let us know in the beginning so the restaurant can be informed.
 A “real” vegetarian is a person who will never eat meat of any kind, not even fish or poultry.
 Once you declare yourself a vegetarian, you must sit at the designated table throughout the semester.